-Containerized Docker Application Lifecycle with Microsoft Platform and Tools https://aka.ms/dockerlifecycleebook
+This guide doesn't focus on the application lifecyle, DevOps, CI/CD pipelines, and team work.
+The complementary guide Containerized Docker Application Lifecycle with Microsoft Platform and Tools (https://aka.ms/dockerlifecycleebook) covers those topics in more detail.

 Who should use this guide